A dwindled Pentagon procurement workforce and atrophied competitive market await the Obama administration

 Two daunting problems face the Obama administration as it crafts a Pentagon acquisition strategy: a dearth of skilled program overseers and a consolidated industrial marketplace.
 These issues—fostered by a faster-better-cheaper procurement philosophy in the 1990s—are making the challenge of keeping multibillion-dollar programs at cost and on schedule ever harder, says the top Air Force weapons buyer.
 Amid a recession, the pressure is on at the Pentagon to spend its money more ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Sue Payton Outlines Challenges for Next USAF Acquisition Chief".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Sue Payton Outlines Challenges for Next USAF Acquisition Chief".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.